bashtage/randomgen/doc/source/new-or-different.rst

   reproduce the random values using :class:`~randomgen.generator.RandomGenerator` for the normal distribution or any other distribution that relies on the normal such as the gamma or student's t.
-If you require backward compatibility, a legacy generator, :class:`~randomgen.legacy.LegacyGenerator`, has been created which can fully reproduce the sequence produced by NumPy.
+If you require backward compatibility, a legacy generator, :class:`~randomgen.mtrand.RandomState`, has been created which can fully reproduce the sequence produced by NumPy.